justengel/pybk8500/README.rst

 Commands
 --------

  * Comment line by starting the line with "#" or ";"
  * Internal Commands

   * "SetupRemote,," - Turn On Remote, Turn Off Load
   * "TeardownRemote,," - Turn Off Load, Turn Off Remote
   * "Run,,10 s" - Run the current mode by turning on the load and reading the input for the run time.
   * "Connect,," - Connect the serial port.
   * "SampleRate,40," - Set the read input time sample rate (1/value delay after each read).
   * "SampleTime,0.1," - Set the read input time (value delay after each read).
   * "BaudRate,38400," - Set the serial port baud rate.
   * "Com,COM1," - Set the serial com port.
   * "Port,COM1," - Set the serial com port.
   * "Output,my_file.csv," - Set the output file for any subsequent runs.

    * "Output,," - Print the results for subsequent runs.

   * "Print,===== Print =====," - Print the value ("===== Print =====") to stdout.
+  * "Sleep,0.1 s," - Sleep the given amount of time

+   * "Sleep,,0.1 s" - Sleep with timeout also works

+  * "Stop,," - Stop running the program here.
+This is a hard stop that can be useful for debugging.

  * All defined commands in "pybk8500.commands.py" can be used

   * "CC,3 A,100 ms" - Set Constant Current of value (3 A).

    * If "Run Time (s)" is given run this mode for the given amount of time.

   * "CV,12 V,1" - Set Constant Voltage of value (12 V).

    * If "Run Time (s)" is given run this mode for the given amount of time.

   * "CW,1,08:00" - Set Constant Power of value (1 W).

    * If "Run Time (s)" is given run this mode for the given amount of time.

   * "CR,1,1" - Set Constant Resistance of value (1 Ohm).

    * If "Run Time (s)" is given run this mode for the given amount of time.

 Example